-1.1 Ownership Structure: The assessment of ownership begins by looking at the legal status of the broker.
+4.1 Ownership Structure: The assessment of ownership begins by looking at the legal status of the broker.
 Level of perceived stability gradually increases from a sole proprietor to a listed broker.
 This is followed by an in-depth study of the shareholding mix in order to disentangle structure of ownership.
 Key factors that are considered for this purpose, inter-alia, include: i) shareholding structure which includes whether the individual(s) own the broker directly or indirectly, ii) foreign or local shareholders, iii) whether the broker is owned by a single group or through a combination of brokers and individuals, and iv) whether it is part of a group or a standalone broker.
 All these deliberations are done to identify the man of the last mile.
-PACRA further considers how a brokerage company is actually run, as, at times, brokers are run as family concerns despite being legally structured as companies.
-PACRA considers broker's experience in the industry and views favorably brokers that have gained several years' track record, navigating through market cycles, developing sound processes and a well nurtured expertise to offer asset management services.
-PACRA also draws comfort from the institutional and/ or foreign ownership as the propensity of support (brand name, capital etc.) from key owner/s, as and when required, is considered an important credit driver.
+PACRA further considers how a brokerage company is actually run, as, at times, brokers are run as family concerns despite being legally

-Complex shareholding/ownership structures: In cases where a broker has a complex ownership structure, there are unique challenges in evaluating the decision-making process, lines of hierarchy and financial obligations and liabilities.
-In analyzing these broker's, the fundamental issue is to explore the underlying reason or motivation for the complexity of the structure.
+Complex shareholding/ownership structures: In cases where an entity has a complex ownership structure, there are unique challenges in evaluating the decision-making process, lines of hierarchy and financial obligations and liabilities.
+In analyzing these, the fundamental issue is to explore the underlying reason or motivation for the complexity of the structure.

-Brokers which are owned by private individuals and families: On the one hand, the concentration of equity ownership might indicate that the majority shareholders have a strong vested interest in creating long-term value and closely monitoring management behavior.
-On the other hand, a potential concern in such cases is that the owners might rely heavily on extracting funds from the broker as source of income or to fund other business activities, potentially undermining the financial stability of the broker.
+Entities which are owned by private individuals and families: On the one hand, the concentration of shareholding might indicate that the majority shareholders have a strong vested interest in creating long-term value and closely monitoring management behavior.
+On the other hand, a potential concern in such cases is that the owners might rely heavily on returns from the entity as source of income or to fund other business activities, potentially undermining the financial stability of the entity.